 Following an in-depth review of all applicants' materials, some applicants will be asked to complete an in-person interview.
-If unable to attend an in-person interview, applicants may schedule a telephone or Skype interview.
+If unable to attend an in-person interview, applicants may schedule a Microsoft Teams or telephone interview.
+Due to the recent events related to COVID 19, interviews for the 2021-2022 internship year will be held via Microsoft Teams or a similar platform.
+All efforts will be made to help the candidates experience the environment, similar to as if they were on site.
 A picture for identification purposes may be brought to the interview or taken at the interview.
 Applicants will be notified if they have received an interview no later than December 15th.